Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-As well as facing a number of challenges, there are also loads of online opportunities available to businesses in the accounting sector that are willing to evolve to meet online economy challenges and who can think progressively about improving their online marketing skills.
+As well as facing a number of significant challenges, there are also plenty of online opportunities available to accounting businesses that can adapt to meet digital challenges and think progressively in terms of marketing their business services better online.

-For more information about the benefits and advantages of using the WordPress Content Management System, see the articles below:
+For more information about the benefits and advantages of using the WordPress Content Management System, see these articles:

-- Learn How A Poorly Built Website Can Cost You Business
+- Discover Why A Poorly Designed Website Can Cost You Potential Buyers

-- WordPress For Business Owners – A Beginner’s Guide To Building A Successful Business Using A WordPress Blog
+- An Online Guide To Growing A Successful Business With A WordPress Site

-Let’s start by reviewing the basics.
-In this section, we’ll look at how to improve your website and get better results online.
-We will look at what pages your website needs, what type of content works best for accounting and financial services websites, useful tips for improving layout and navigation, etc.
+In this section we will show you how to improve your website and get better results.
+We will look at what pages an accounting site needs, what type of content works best for accounting websites, useful tips for improving layout and navigation structure, etc.

-You need a page that describes your services and products.
+You need a page that describes your products and services.

-This page should include all the services you offer, such as:
+It should include all the services and products you offer, such as:

-- Business accounting – planning, company structures, accounting, payroll, financial statement compilation, book keeping, forecasting, budgeting, financing, strategic planning, consulting, etc.
+- Business accounting – business planning, incorporation of companies, accounting, payroll, financial statement compilation, bookkeeping, budgeting, forecasting, financing, strategic planning, consulting, etc.

 - Investment strategies